 - Take 800mg of ibuprofen (or alternative pain relievers) 30 minutes before using misoprostol to help with cramping.

 - Place 4 Misoprostol (200mcg each) pills under your tongue and let them dissolve for 30 minutes.
-Swallow any remaining fragments after this period.
+You can swallow your saliva, but don’t eat or drink during these 30 minutes.
+After 30 minutes, drink some water and swallow what’s left of the pills.

 - If vomiting occurs within 30 minutes, repeat the misoprostol dose.